FlyteWizard/yyjtech-logo-challenge/readmore/FAQ.md

 Voting will be from August 19th at 9am PT until August 25th at 5pm PT.

-The link to vote will be available [HERE](https://goo.gl/forms/pYe3XHlDBD7gEjV03) and in #yyjtechlogo and #general channel in YYJ Tech Slack Team.
+The link to vote will be available [HERE](https://goo.gl/forms/pYe3XHlDBD7gEjV03) and in #yyjtechlogo and in #general channel in the YYJ Tech Slack Team.